marcaureledivernois/_bayesian_optimization/README.md

 traditional Random search or Grid search approach for parameter space as it takes a middle ground.
 It helps to achieve the target more quickly with a small number of actual function calls.

+**In short, acquisition function uses “Exploration vs Exploitation” strategy to decide optimal parameter search in an iterative manner.
+Inside these iterations, surrogate model helps to get simulated output of the function.
+Any Bayesian Approach is based on the concept of “Prior/Posterior” duo.
+Initial runs of the function as mentioned in previous section are used as starting points or “Priors” and in each iteration, these “Priors” are enriched with “Posterior” data points.
+After few iterations, optimal data points are reached and the entire process stops there.
+We will see all of these in action next.**

+## Complexity reduction

+Complexity reduction happens twice :

+1. BOPT avoids the actual function call and uses the Gaussian process as a proxy (except when absolutely needed : i.e. after a try of hyperparameters).
+So, the trial with different points happens through the proxy Gaussian Process, not the actual function.

+2. BOPT is about proposing hyperparameters maximizing the acquisition function, it will give the right direction where we should keep searching the parameter space and avoid unnecessary blind exploration.

+## Algorithm steps

+1. compute x,y initial values using the costly function
+2. .fit surrogate model (e.g. GaussianProcessRegressor) using x,y
+3. maximize expected improvement function by using the surrogate model (.predict)
+4. try x_max of step 3. in the costly function to get a new y
+5. if y of step 4. is better than previous y, store x_max and y_max
+6. append x_max and corresponding y to the set of initial values x,y
+7. repeat steps 2-6

 ## Credits